 As photographers, we have MUCH more to learn than the “how to press the shutter” part.
 Here are great topics worth looking for in our research of knowledge:

-• Entrepreneurship (if we want to make a living out of photography, we’ll have to sell something to someone)
+If we want to make a living out of photography, we still have to sell something to someone.

-• Lighting (natural light, strobes, studio, accessories, soooo many, many things to master)
+Natural light, strobes, studio, accessories, soooo many, many things to master.

-• Editing (the techniques and editing software are always improving and changing – we have to keep up!)
+The techniques and editing software are always improving and changing – we have to keep up!

-• Typography (always a good complement to our craft and so interesting)
+Always a good complement to our craft and so interesting.

-• Self Help content (chances are if we become a better person we would probably become a better photographer, too)
+Chances are if we become a better person we would probably become a better photographer, too.

-Having limited budget does not mean having limited resources.
+Having a limited budget does not mean having limited resources.
 The Internet is a gold mine and offers high-quality content for those who are willing to dig a little bit.
 This is what I’ve been doing for the last few years.
-It helped tremendously and I hope this will also help you.
+It helped tremendously and these free tools to improve your photography skills will help you too.
 Feel free to share your favorite links in the comments, I’d love to grow my toolbox too!

 Pour la version française de cet article, cliquez ici.